What's the timetable?

 Are these turbines viable?

-world provide incentives for sustainable energy projects.
-Wind power is now mature,
+incentives for sustainable energy projects.
+Wind power is now mature, and tidal

-and tidal turbines are well funded in Europe.
-The US government recently offered
+turbines are well funded in Europe.
+The US government recently offered US$50 million

-US$50 million in support of marine energy development.
-The UK government has spent
+in support of marine energy development.
+The UK government has spent perhaps GBP

-perhaps GBP 50 million on marine energy.
-There are about a dozen companies offering
+50 million on marine energy.
+There are about a dozen companies offering marine turbine

-marine turbine solutions.
-Some observers believe tidal power is at roughly the same
+solutions.
+Some observers believe tidal power is at roughly the same stage of development

-stage of development as wind power was a decade ago.
-The NZ government has introduced
+as wind power was a decade ago.
+The NZ government has introduced a carbon emissions

-a carbon emissions trading scheme, a Marine Energy Deployment Fund and released
+trading scheme, a Marine Energy Deployment Fund and released its Energy Strategy

 top

-Often 90% or more of submissions are in oppostion to RMA applications.
-However in
+Often 90% or more of submissions are in opposition to RMA applications.
+However

-the case of this Project the supporters and opponents are about equal in number.
+in the case of this project the supporters and opponents are about equal in number.

 Within the submissions of those opposed, many are concerned with a possible reduction